 2.5.
 Screening

 Parents or legal guardians of children were invited to provide written informed consent, and assent was obtained from adolescents aged over 12 years.
-Once consent was obtained, a pre-tested structured questionnaire was administered to collect sociodemographic, clinical and epidemiological data.
+Once consent was obtained, a pre-tested structured questionnaire was administered using a language well known to the participant to collect sociodemographic, clinical and epidemiological data.
 The questionnaire covered sociodemographic characteristics (sex, age, level of education and occupation), malaria prevention methods, and history of fever.

 Axillary temperature was measured using an electronic thermometer, and fever was defined as a body temperature ≥ 37.5 °C.